 The module supports two modes of operation: Approved and non-Approved.
 The module will be in the FIPS-approved mode when all power up self-tests have completed successfully, and only Approved algorithms are invoked.
-See Approved Cryptographic Algorithms section below for a list of the supported Approved algorithms and Non-Approved but Allowed Cryptographic Algorithms for allowed algorithms.
+See Approved Cryptographic Algorithms section below for a list of the supported Approved algorithms.
 The non-Approved mode is entered when a non-Approved algorithm is invoked.
 See Non-Approved Algorithms for a list of non-Approved algorithms.